List of Six Flags Over Texas attractions

 Six Flags Over Texas consists of nine themed areas, including areas themed to Texas and different aspects of its culture, other nations, and Looney Tunes/DC characters.
 Rides are interspersed throughout these sections.

 Areas and attractions

 Roller coasters

-As of November 2024, Six Flags Over Texas features 13 operating roller coasters, with one upcoming.
+As of November 2024, Six Flags Over Texas features 13 operating roller coasters.

 Star Mall

 The area serves as the entry gate for Six Flags Over Texas.
 It was one of the original sections of the park when it opened in 1961.
 It is named for the large star-shaped fountain located in the section.

 Mexico and Spain

 The Mexico & Spain area consists of two sections both of which were originally part of the park in 1961.
 Both sections represent a flag that has flown over the state of Texas.

 Texas

 The Texas section of the park was another original section when the park opened in 1961.
 It is named after the Republic of Texas flag that once flew over the state.